-If you are interested in booking any of the comedians that are featured on this website please email me at firstname.lastname@example.org and I will be happy to pass on your enquiry.
+If you are interested in booking or hiring any of the comedians that are featured on this website please email me at firstname.lastname@example.org and I will be happy to pass on your enquiry.

 “Mike Gunn will make you die laughing” - The Guardian

-the 10 leading stand-ups in Britain” - Independent on Sunday
+“One of the 10 leading stand-ups in Britain” - Independent on Sunday